 Careers and Culture at the Foundation

-The Cleveland Foundation strives to attract, develop, and retain the most talented individuals as a part of its team and in Northeast Ohio.
-We are highly committed to providing a work environment that supports these efforts through our values-based culture, competitive pay, exceptional benefits, developmental opportunities, and work-life balance.
+The Cleveland Foundation strives to attract, develop and retain the most talented individuals as a part of our team.
+We are highly committed to providing a work environment that supports these efforts through our values-based culture, competitive pay, exceptional benefits, developmental opportunities and work-life balance.

 Positioning the Cleveland Foundation for a Second Century

-Always guided by our mission, vision, and values, the Cleveland Foundation will celebrate our 100th anniversary in 2014 as the world’s first community foundation, the community’s largest grantmaker, and among the philanthropy field’s greatest leaders.
+Always guided by our mission, vision and values, the Cleveland Foundation celebrated our centennial in 2014 as the world’s first community foundation, the community’s largest grantmaker and one of the philanthropy field’s leading institutions.

 An expression of our beliefs and actions.
-The Cleveland Foundation’s values guide our daily interactions and our decision making always.
+The Cleveland Foundation’s values guide our daily interactions and our decision making.
 As an organization and as individuals, we are committed to:

 Culture in the Workplace

 We are proud and honored that our efforts to support our employees have been recognized locally and nationally.
-The foundation is a 10-time award winner for the NorthCoast 99 award and has also been recognized through the Wellness@ Work awards, the State of Ohio Healthy Worksite award and was also named one of the Principal Financial Top 10 Employers for Financial Stability.
-You can read more about these awards by following the links below.
+The foundation is a 20-time winner of the NorthCoast 99 award and has also been recognized through the Wellness@ Work awards, the State of Ohio Healthy Worksite award and was named one of the Principal Financial Top 10 Employers for Financial Stability.

 In addition to the engaging and rewarding work environment, the foundation provides exceptional benefits, a comprehensive wellness program, opportunities for growth and development, and team-based activities that allow employees to interact and get to know colleagues across teams.

 Below are some of the great things offered to both full and part-time employees: